Monday, July 27, 2015

 With a politically motivated prosecutor presenting the evidence, it's clear that Gregg faces long odds.
 In addition to the facts above: Sloan's fence had been cut, Gregg had recently purchased wire cutters, and a half-dozen witnesses in the saloon saw a confrontation between the two shortly before Sloan's shooting.
 The tally is 11 to 1 in favor of a guilty verdict on the jury's initial vote, with Maverick being the lone holdout.
 Why?
 Bret knows things aren't always what they seem.

 Though it is another of TV's seemingly endless variations on the Rose classic, it's way too simplistic to say that Rope of Cards is 12 ANGRY MEN, MAVERICK style.
 We get a puzzling mystery that is solved in flashback by Gregg's testimony, yet seems so far-fetched that (as Bret surmises) Billy himself doesn't believe it.
-Only Bret Maverick does, with the series once again making its point that the deductive reasoning required for successful poker play translates well to life's other areas.
+Only Bret Maverick does, with the series once again making one of its key recurring points: the deductive reasoning required for success at poker translates well to life's other areas.

 Rope of Cards also features a marvelous battle of wits between ambitious Blaine and defense attorney Hallack.
 Sending a "murderous thief" to the gallows will only enhance Blaine's planned run for Governor under the banner of law and order.
 Hallack, who finds his colleague ethically lacking, takes the case to stop him from using Gregg as a stepping stone.
 The ensuing courtroom battle is even better than the one that follows in the jury room between Bret and Pike; in fact, for my money it's as good as any Perry Mason/Hamilton Burger confrontation.